 Many vintage engagement rings often feature smaller central diamonds or clusters of diminutive diamonds.
 Every individual has a unique style and carat weight that reflects their individual look and preference.

 While three-quarter carat diamonds are the most popular, all carat weights are stunning and offer their own unique appeal.
-Small diamonds can be clustered to give the illusion of a single larger diamond or a tiny diamond can sit alone for a delicate engagement ring look.
+Small diamonds can be clustered to give the illusion of a single larger diamond or a tiny diamond can sit alone for a delicate and feminine engagement ring look.
 Large carat weights hold their own appeal and display the intricacies of their cuts.

 When a buyer is debating between a full carat diamond and a diamond that weighs just below one carat, the reality is that the size difference between those diamonds is mere fractions of a millimeter.
 For buyers on a budget, there’s no need to shell out more money for a one-carat diamond.
 Instead, scale back the carat weight and focus on high color, cut, and clarity grades.
 However, if money's no object, go big and select a sensational shape that is enhanced by the diamond’s larger size!
 The best way to choose the right ring is to forget about the size and focus entirely on what your significant other would want instead!